organza fabric, pins

 Mikala Dwyer, 2008

-Mikala Dwyer takes a reactionary departure from the imperative for ‘good design’ – Scandinavian modernism in particular.
-Instead, Dwyer’s installations and sculptures are experimental and experiential architectures that play with the permeable and changeable nature of objects and our relationship with them.
-Her materials – plastic, fabric, plywood, plants and sound – are selected for their power of materiality or immateriality.
-Superstition and clairvoyance play a part in Dwyer’s installations; objects and their formation evoke an earthbound and extraterrestrial geology that extend Dwyer’s exploration of states of being.
+Mikala Dwyer’s practice is predominantly installation-based, in which she constructs idiosyncratic, personal spaces within the conventional architecture of the gallery, using materials that have a strong association with the body.
+Her interest in working within and against architecture is a reaction to the imperatives of ‘good design’ – Scandinavian modernism in particular.
+Her installations and sculptures are experimental and experiential architectures that play with the permeable and changeable nature of objects and our relationship with them.
+Her materials – plastic, fabric, plywood, plants and sound – are selected for their qualities of materiality or immateriality, and display an intentional lack of finish.

 Dwyer has been exhibiting internationally since 1982 and was selected for the MCA’s inaugural Primavera exhibition in 1992.
 Her recent solo exhibitions include the garden of half-life, University of Sydney Art Gallery, Sydney (2014); Goldene Bend’er, Australian Centre for Contemporary Art, Melbourne (2013); Drawing Down the Moon, Institute of Modern Art, Brisbane (2012); Costumes and Empty Sculptures, Institute of Modern Art, Brisbane (2008); Moon Garden, Aratoi Museum, Masterton, New Zealand (2008); The Addition and Subtractions and The Hanging Garden, Kunstraum, Potsdam (2007); I Maybe We, Museum of New Zealand Te Papa Tongarewa, Wellington, New Zealand (2005); and Art Lifts, National Gallery of Australia, Canberra (2002).